nrking0/GraphAlgorithms/Documents/Results.md

 ## Testing Suite

 You can review the tests that we wrote for our algorithms and code by reviewing the "/test" directory.
 Our code has passed all of our test cases.
+We have ensured that tests pass on our local computers as well as on EWS.

 ![image](./images/test.png)